ofajs/ofa-v4-docs/docs/en/docs/create-app/app.md

 ### Use `<a>` tag for route navigation

 You can use the `<a>` tag in the HTML of the page to implement routing.
-You need to specify the `href` attribute as the path of the target page module and add the `olink` attribute to inform the `o-app` component that this is a routing link.
+You need to specify the `href` property as the path of the target page module and add the `olink` property to inform the `o-app` component that this is a routing link.

 ```html
 <a href="./pages/home.mjs?count=2" olink>Jump to homepage</a>